Keep up with oral health to battle bad breath in seniors

 "Older people often develop dry mouth," Ann Bosy, one of the founders of the Fresh Breath Clinic in Toronto told the St. Petersburg Times.
 "They no longer have enough saliva to wash away food particles and bacteria, or to absorb the volatile sulfur compounds produced by some of the bacteria.
 Also, the elderly sometimes can't clean their teeth as well.
 Their manual dexterity decreases.
 Their gums may have receded, and they'll have some periodontal disease, which provides another place for anaerobic bacteria to proliferate."

 Elderly people often lose their natural teeth and resort to using dentures or false teeth as a replacement.
 However, if these are not properly cleaned, bad breath can easily pop up.
 Food particles can slip between dentures, causing bacterial build up in the mouth resorting in halitosis.
 It's important to keep up with a daily regimen of cleaning dentures to prevent this.
 After every meal, dentures should be cleaned and they should be thoroughly brushed twice a day.
-At night, dentures should be disinfected with either a homemade solution or store bought one that will kill bacteria and allow the mouth to stay minty fresh.
+At night, dentures should be disinfected with either a homemade solution or store bought one that will reduce odor producing bacteria and allow the mouth to stay minty fresh.

 Seniors and older adults are sometimes on one or more different kinds of medication, which may contribute to a less healthy mouth.
 A major side effect of many medications is dry mouth, which then leads to bad breath.
 Once saliva production is halted, bad bacteria and germs that cause bad breath cannot be properly washed out of the mouth.
 Dry mouth is a side effect in many medications for lowering blood pressure, anti-Parkinson, anti-depressants, decongestants, diuretics and sedatives.
 This is also a side effect of many surgeries because of anesthetics.
 To combat this issue, individuals should make sure to drink plenty of water throughout the day to wash down food particles and bacteria.